GSDragoon/RadeonSoftwareSlimmer/docs/User_Guide.md

 Installed Items shows Windows Installer entries, even those that are hidden from Programs and Features in the control panel.
 Check `Uninstall` to uninstall them.

 Click the `Apply Post Install Changes` button to apply the changes.
 Some changes need a system reboot to take affect, so a restart after this is recommended.

-## Troubleshooting

-Logging is available on the `Logging` tab.
-If you are trying to troubleshoot an issue, learn more about what it's doing or reports an issue, then take a look here.
-It reports in real time.
-Logging can be manually cleared or saved to file.